sigalor/whatsapp-web-reveng/README.md

 ### Key generation
 14. You are now ready for generating the final encryption keys.
 Start by decoding the `secret` from `Conn` as base64 and storing it as `secret`.
 This decoded secret will be 144 bytes long.
 15. Take the _first 32 bytes_ of the decoded secret and use it as a public key.
 Together with your private key, generate a shared key out of it and call it `sharedSecret`.
 The application does it using `privateKey.get_shared_key(curve25519.Public(secret[:32]), lambda a:a)`.
-16. Use a key containing 32 null bytes to encode the shared secret using HMAC SHA256.
-Take this value and extend it to 80 bytes using HKDF.
+16. Extend `sharedSecret` to 80 bytes using HKDF.
 Call this value `sharedSecretExpanded`.
-This is done with `HKDF(HmacSha256("\0"*32, sharedSecret), 80)`.
 17. This step is optional, it validates the data provided by the server.
 The method is called _HMAC validation_.
 Do it by first calculating `HmacSha256(sharedSecretExpanded[32:64], secret[:32] + secret[64:])`.
 Compare this value to `secret[32:64]`.
 If they are not equal, abort the login.
 18. You now have the encrypted keys: store `sharedSecretExpanded[64:] + secret[64:]` as `keysEncrypted`.
 19. The encrypted keys now need to be decrypted using AES with `sharedSecretExpanded[:32]` as key, i.e. store `AESDecrypt(sharedSecretExpanded[:32], keysEncrypted)` as `keysDecrypted`.